-Research finds karate masters a cut aboveMay 1st, 2013 in Psychology & Psychiatry /
+Research finds karate masters a cut aboveMay 1, 2013 in Medicine & Health / Psychology & Psychiatry

 A study by Murdoch's School of Psychology and Exercise Science and RMIT University has found that karate masters can anticipate how an opponent will strike even before that opponent has moved a muscle.